deanwampler/JustEnoughScalaForSpark/SpeakerNotes.md

 I added the [Gitter channel](https://gitter.im/deanwampler/JustEnoughScalaForSpark?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge) to encourage people to ask for help in advance of the tutorial sessions I've done.
 The sessions are too large and too short to offer help during them.

-Spark Notebook removes many cross-platform hassles, but it has bugs on Windows.
-This is why I suggest that using Docker might be the best way to run the tutorial on Windows.
-If it appears that students using a Windows laptop can't get Spark Notebook or the tutorial to work, recommend that they try Docker if they can.
+Spark Notebook removes many cross-platform hassles, but it has proven unreliable on Windows.
+This is why I now require that Windows users run it in Docker instead.
+I know that some students will have corporate laptops and won't be allowed to install Docker.
+They can try running the Notebook on Windows directly, but there is a high risk it will fail to work.

-Worst case, if someone can't get things working, encourage them pair with a neighbor or follow along with the PDF of a notebook snapshot in the `notebooks` directory.
+Worst case, if someone can't get things working, encourage them pair with a neighbor or follow along using the PDF of the tutorial notebook that's also in the `notebooks` directory.

 ## Loading the Tutorial Notebook

-Assuming they successfully start Spark Notebook, the end of the README describes how to load the tutorial Notebook into the environment.
+Assuming a successful installation of Spark Notebook, the end of the README describes how to load the tutorial Notebook into the environment.
 This is not a very user-friendly process, so I always walk through it in class.

-From now on in these notes, we'll assume that we're in the tutorial notebook itself.
+From now on in these notes, I'll assume that we're in the tutorial notebook itself.
 Section titles in "quotes" refer to sections in the tutorial itself.

 ## "For More on Scala"